 This course provides an updated look at Social Insurance Programs in America, with major emphasis on the two largest programs: Social Security and Medicare, to include eligibility and funding requirements and the extent of benefits for each program.
 Other insurance programs will be explained, including Unemployment Compensation, Disability Insurance and Workers Coinsurance Insurance.
 Learn about the Affordable Care Act and its impact on health insurance in America.
 This course is 4 hours of insurance continuing education.

-To register, use the course links above to locate an upcoming section and log in to add the course to your cart; or note the 5-digit class number and phone (608) 258-2301, ext.
-2 for registration assistance.
+Use the course links above to locate an upcoming section and enroll online, or phone (608) 258-2301 menu option 2 for registration assistance.